Chi Phi

-Chi Phi (ΧΦ) is considered by some as the oldest American men's college social fraternity that was established as the result of the merger of three separate organizations that were each known as Chi Phi.
+Chi Phi (ΧΦ) is the oldest American men's college social fraternity that was established as the result of the merger of three separate organizations that were each known as Chi Phi.
 The earliest of these organizations was formed at Princeton University in 1824.
 Today, Chi Phi has over 47,000 living alumni members from over 100 active and inactive chapters and un-chartered associate chapters.
 Currently, Chi Phi has about 48 active chapters.

 Early history

 Chi Phi Society

 On Christmas Eve in 1824, an association was formed to promote the circulation of correct opinions on Religion, Morals, and Education & excluding Sectarian Theology and Party Politics.
 It was the duty of each member to publish at least once a month in any convenient way some article designed to answer the above object.
 When at length it disbanded, its religious feature was absorbed and perpetuated by what is known now as the 'Philadelphian Society' organized in February 1825, and said to be an offspring of the Nassau Hall Tract Society.
 The old Chi Phi constitution was discovered in 1854 by some undergraduates who emphasized the social and disregarding the religious purpose reorganized the society into the modern Greek letter fraternity of the same initials.
 The majority of the religious societies founded in Princeton were less general in their scope but more efficient in their work than the old Chi Phi.

 —from Princeton by Varnum Lansing Collins 1914The founders of the Chi Phi Society were: